How We Measure Success

 How will we know when we have successfully broken poverty?

 First, we need to ask the right questions.
 For decades, organizations have relied on metrics that do not truly measure economic mobility.
-Placing a person into a job – even if they keep that job for years – does not guarantee that they will no longer be living in poverty.
+Helping a person obtain a job – even if they keep that job for years – does not guarantee that they will no longer be living in poverty.

 Poverty is more than a lack of money.
 Poverty negatively impacts health and relationships, and it is reinforced by systems of oppression that keep people and communities isolated and disenfranchised.